radian-software/kalyn/README.md

   the code for the function.
 Then they have one word for each lexical variable in the closure of the function, preceded by a word indicating the number of these fields.
-All functions are single-argument in the runtime; a multiple-argument lambdas is really just a single-argument lambda whose closure has N variables and whose code returns a new single-argument lambda whose closure has N+1 variables.
+All functions are single-argument in the runtime; a multiple-argument lambda is really just a single-argument lambda whose closure has N variables and whose code returns a new single-argument lambda whose closure has N+1 variables.
 * User-defined ADTs have a header word whose value as an integer indicates which of the data constructors is in use, indexed from zero.
 If there is only one data constructor then this word is